devamshah25/DL_project/README.md

 1.  **Image Classification**: A DeiT-Tiny model (`deit-tiny-patch16-224`) was fine-tuned to classify images.
 2.  **Image Retrieval**: A pre-trained CLIP model (`clip-vit-base-patch32`) was used to perform zero-shot, text-based image retrieval.

-This repository contains the Jupyter notebook `deit_tiny_DLproject-2.ipynb`, which details the entire pipeline from data loading to analysis.
+This repository contains the Jupyter notebook and all the necessary metadata files to reproduce the experiment.

+## Repository Structure

+This project is organized as follows:

+*   `deit_tiny_DLproject-2.ipynb`: The main Jupyter Notebook containing all the code for data loading, training, evaluation, and analysis.
+*   `labels_fixed.csv`: The core metadata file, mapping each image file to its corresponding class label.
+*   `classes.txt`: A simple text file listing the 10 class names used in this experiment.
+*   `attributes.yaml`: A file containing metadata about the attributes of the objects in the dataset.
+*   `README.md`: This file, explaining the project.

 ## Models & Dataset

 *   **Classification Model**: `facebook/deit-tiny-patch16-224`
 *   **Retrieval Model**: `openai/clip-vit-base-patch32`
-*   **Dataset**: A custom dataset of **10 classes** of everyday objects, including `tableware_water_bottle`, `stationary_pen`, `clothing_wrist_watch`, etc. The dataset was split into training and validation sets using a stratified split to ensure representative class distribution.
+*   **Dataset**: A custom dataset of **10 classes** of everyday objects.
+The metadata is provided in this repository, but the image files themselves must be acquired separately.

 ## Key Features & Pipeline